acuppy/speaking-proposals/proposals/difficult-conversations.md

 Why this talk, now?

-I see/talk/listen to so many people that are afraid to connect, out of the fear for confrontation.
+I see/talk/listen to so many people that are afraid to connect, out of the fear of confrontation.
 We text/Slack/email all in place of face-to-face conversation.
-We allow “introvert” to explain why we’re not comfortable asking for what we need, when most of time it just comes down to being afraid of saying why we need it.
+We allow “introvert” to explain why we’re not comfortable asking for what we need when most of the time it just comes down to being afraid of saying why we need it.

 Anyone - and I do mean anyone - can be exactly who they are, changing nothing about themselves, and foster a more heartfelt connection to those around them.
 Contrary to popular belief: Empathy is not earned - it’s created.